wonderfan/blockchain/code-insight/tendermint/connection.md

 The error can happen in the step of message recieve procedure or default select statement, the error will show the connection failed error message.

+The connection status and channel status are defined to depict the connection state and channel state.
+From the connection status, we know how long passed and send/receive flow state.
+The channel status keeps record of the queue capacity, queue size, priority and recently sent data.
+The channel type is used to stand for channel between reactor and connection.
+The channel structure type has connection as its field and send/receive queue for message storage.
+The connection is the backbone of channel and the channel character is described by channel descriptor.There are only three kinds of message types: message ping, message pong and packet message.